 The online catalog includes the most recent changes to courses and degree requirements that have been approved by the Faculty Senate, including changes that are not yet effective.

 Program in Digital Technology and Culture

-Director and Professor, K. Christen (Pullman); Associate Professors, P. Christensen (Tri-Cities), D. Gast (Tri-Cities); Assistant Professors (CT), K. Carlson Becker, P. DeVries, R. Gregory, A. Plemons, J. Riddle, J. Sanders; Lecturers, P. Mudd (Tri-Cities), L. Roper.
+Director and Professor, K. Christen (Pullman); Assistant Professors, A. Bacerra, M. Brown (Tri Cities); Assistant Professors (CT), K. Carlson Becker, A. Dame-Griff, P. DeVries, R. Gregory, P. Mudd (Tri-Cities), A. Plemons, J. Riddle, J. Sanders; Instructors, J. Earle, L Roper.

 Digital Technology and Culture is a multidisciplinary academic degree program that combines creative production and critical exploration of digital media across multiple contexts.
 DTC emphasizes a historical, social, political, and cultural understanding of digital media and production to prepare students for communicating and engaging with diverse audiences and stakeholders locally and globally.
 The DTC program 1) prepares students for human-centered problem solving across technological formats, 2) supports open and ethical communication to understand local, regional, national, and global situations, 3) promotes diversity and equity through pedagogical, educational, and outreach models, and 4) encourages innovative and creative research, scholarship, and production that invites critical perspectives, integrates diverse knowledge systems, and encompasses progressive uses of technology.